iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Previously, the [calculated properties specification](../presentation/content/CalculatedPropertiesSpecification.md) only allowed specifying property [label](../presentation/content/CalculatedPropertiesSpecification.md#attribute-label) and [value](../presentation/content/CalculatedPropertiesSpecification.md#attribute-value).
 Now the specification has an ability to assign [renderer](../presentation/content/CalculatedPropertiesSpecification.md#attribute-renderer), [editor](../presentation/content/CalculatedPropertiesSpecification.md#attribute-editor) and [category](../presentation/content/CalculatedPropertiesSpecification.md#attribute-categoryid) to calculated properties.

+### Class property categories under custom categories

+Now when assigning [`categoryId`](../presentation/content/PropertySpecification.md#attribute-categoryid) a custom category, the `Id` category identifier will have an attribute `createClassCategory`, which specifies whether the class category should be created under the custom category or not.
+See [property categorization](../presentation/content/PropertyCategorization.md#creating-class-categories-under-custom-ones) for more details.